 - Antidote.
 This coffee spot is super cute and great for a weekend day date.

-- Conservatory.
+- Finn Hall.
 Not a whole lot of downtown spots I’d recommend for a first date, but this food hall is super easy to spend some time with a new beau.

 - Axelrad.
 Beer, cocktails and live music.
 Move things to the hammock area if things go well…